scarlett-bai/hms-push/README.md

 fmt.Println("Push success, Result:", result)
 ```

-More examples can be got from 'client_test.go'
+More examples can be got from [client_test.go](https://github.com/terry-xiaoyu/hms-push/blob/master/client_test.go)

 ## TO DO

-TOML based config file, Metrics, Logs will come soon.
+A production ready HMS provider will come soon.
+It will uses a simple Redis LIST as its input queue, TOML based config file, Metrics and Logs.